Tomshiii/ahk_wiki/Latest/Other Scripts/Streamdeck AHK.md

 > #### `tiktok project.ahk`
 This script will (if activated within Premiere Pro) open up the sequence settings and change the aspect ratio to a vertical one.
 ***

-> #### `tiktok voice.ahk`
-This script is designed to use the tiktok text to speech tool found [here](https://github.com/oscie57/tiktok-voice).
-It requires python to be installed.

-This script will ask you what you want the tts to say, then it will ask you what you want the file to be called and it will work its magic.
-The output directory & voice are definied within the script and will need to be changed.
-***

 > #### `pcTimerShutdown.ahk`